sunpy/sunpy/doc/source/dev.rst

 capabilities.

-SunPy provides a useful decorator that checks the units of the input arguments to a function against the expected units of the argument (at time of writing, the decorator is a backport of functionality present in a future release of astropy).
+Astropy provides the decorator astropy.units.quantity_input that checks the units of the input arguments to a function against the expected units of the argument.
 This decorator should be used to perform function argument unit checks.
 The decorator ensures that the units of the input to the function are convertible to that specified by the decorator, for example ::

     import astropy.units as u
-    from sunpy.util.unit_decorators import quantity_input
-    @quantity_input(myangle=u.arcsec)
+    @u.quantity_input(myangle=u.arcsec)
     def myfunction(myangle):
         return myangle**2